Raiffeisen-DGTL/checkita-data-quality/docs/en/02-general-concepts/04-ErrorCollection.md

 some metrics have logical condition that needs to be met in order to increment the metric value.
 Failing to satisfy this condition is also considered as failure.

-Thus, in the situations, described above, there will be error collection mechanism triggered and following data error or failure data collected:
+Thus, in the situations, described above, there will be error collection mechanism triggered and following error data or failure data collected:

 * Metric information: metric id and list of columns;
 * Source information over which metric is calculated: source id and list of key fields.
-* Error information: status (either `Failure` or `Success`) and message.
+* Error information: status (either `Failure` or `Error`) and message.
 * Excerpt from row data: only values from metric columns and key fields are collected.

 Since the processed source can be extremely large and, subsequently, can yield large amount of metric errors then